Policy: The AIPR Workshop emphasizes new work.

 Poster: There is a good tutorial for making a poster here.
 A template is available.
 Look for good graphics that tell a story without a lot of text.
 A good poster should utilize a central thematic graphic that is self-explanatory with text added as needed with sufficient details to encourage technical discussion with conference participants.
 The poster should be sized 36"x48" and can be in either portrait or landscape orientation.
 The poster sessions will be grouped thematically when possible with a one-minute preview during the Poster Preview Session in main conference program to attract attendees.
 The presenter should be at their poster during the poster session period to interact with participants.

 Paper: Written papers will be accepted for papers presented at the Workshop (both oral and poster).
-The due date for full papers is the last day of the workshop (or TBD).
-Paper formatting information and submission details will be sent to each author and is also here (link to be added).
+The due date for full papers is the 15-November but earlier submissions are encouraged.
+Paper formatting information and submission details will be sent to each author by the proceedings chair.
 Proceedings are included in the cost of registration and posted online.
 These papers will be published as part of the IEEE AIPR Proceedings, archived digitally, and indexed in IEEE Xplore.
-The page limit for each paper is 13 pages, with a file size maximum of 10 Mb.
+The page limit for each paper is 13 pages, with a file size maximum of 20 Mb.
 Please contact the Program Chair if you require extra pages or data size!
 The Proceedings will be available soon after the workshop and available to all paid attendees.
 A PDF of paper formatting information is available.
 IEEE information and templates are also available at this link.

 Note: please submit your papers using the online paper submission system system.